jupyter-book/jupyter-book/docs/interactive/hiding.md

 ## Hide code cell content

 You can hide most cell elements of a page.
-The sections below describe how to hide each using cell tags in MyST markdown.
+The sections below describe how to hide each using cell tags in MyST Markdown.
 If you're working with `.ipynb` files, see [the cell tags guide](jupyter-cell-tags) on adding cell tags to notebooks in Jupyter Notebook or JupyterLab.